Ramakant2124/Hardware-store-Management-/README.md

 # Hardware store Management & Billing system
+Hello Developers!

-Hello Visitor!
-This is Factory Stock Checking and Billing System that means a Inventory MANAGEMENT project built in Python Tkinter.
+This is Ramakant Plywood & Hardware Store Management System project built in Python Tkinter.
 The project has been built by taking reference from other Project.
 The Project has been developed as fourth semester project in SYBCA with a classmate.

 Introduction of project :
 This project is aimed at developing a desktop-based application named Ramakant Plywood & Hardware Store Management System for managing the stock system of any organization.
 Ramakant Plywood & Hardware Store Management System has been developed so that the user finds it extremely easy to use and requires minimum effort to use this software.
 Our software can be completely customized as per your specific needs.
 It based on minimal data entry, auto entry of prices as per item selected and auto calculation, and report of all Products availability and their Quantities.
 This system can be used to store the details of the stock, stock maintenance, update the stock based on the sales details, and generate sales and stock report daily